Clarke University: History

 What is now known as Clarke University was established in 1843 as St. Mary's Female Academy by Irish emigrant Mother Mary Frances Clarke, the founder of the Sisters of Charity of the Blessed Virgin Mary.
 It was one of the first such schools for women built west of the Mississippi River.

 In 1881, St. Mary's moved to its present location atop Dubuque's Seminary Hill (Clarke Drive) and was renamed Mount St. Joseph Academy and College.
 The college became a liberal arts school in 1901, and the first bachelor's degree was awarded in 1904.
 In 1910, Mt.
 St. Joseph was chartered by the state of Iowa, becoming a four-year college by 1913.
 The North Central Association of Colleges and Secondary Schools accredited Mount St. Joseph in 1918.
-The academy portion of the school closed in 1928 and the college was renamed Clarke College to honor Mother Mary Frances Clarke and her vision for the college written in 1884 to her community of sisters, almost all of whom were instructors: "Let us…keep our schools progressive with the times in which we live…In teaching, we must…endeavor to make [students] think."
+The academy portion of the school closed in 1928 and the college was renamed Clarke College to honor Mary Frances Clarke and her vision for the college written in 1884 to her community of sisters, almost all of whom were instructors: "Let us...keep our schools progressive with the times in which we live...In teaching, we must...endeavor to make [students] think."

-In 1964, Clarke began a graduate program, with the first master's degrees awarded in 1967.
-The college was the first small college in the United States to offer a program in Computer Science, also in 1964.
-Although Clarke College had been an all-female school since its founding, it became a coeducational institution in early 1979.

 On May 17, 1984, the school experienced a disastrous fire that destroyed four of its main buildings, including the Sacred Heart Chapel.
 The next day, students hung a large banner reading "Clarke Lives!" on the campus to show solidarity following the disaster.
 Soon after, the school launched a major reconstruction project to replace the destroyed buildings.
 By 1986, a new library, music performance hall, chapel, bookstore, administrative offices, and central atrium were dedicated.
 The massive, glass-enclosed Wahlert Atrium built following the fire has since become the main symbol of the school.

-Joanne Burrows, (SC) began her term as president on July 1, 2006, replacing the long-serving Sister Catherine Dunn, BVM.
+Joanne Burrows began her term as president on July 1, 2006, replacing the long-serving Catherine Dunn.
 On May 12, 2010, she announced that the college would be renamed Clarke University.
-She was succeeded by Thom Chesney in 2019.
+In 2019 she was succeeded by Thom D. Chesney.
+After leading the university through the COVID-19 pandemic, Chesney resigned to take a personal sabbatical.
+The university's 17th president is Fletcher Lamkin.